 Term assurance, as the name suggests, last for a fixed period.
 The period can be from 1 to 40 years.
-It is pure insurance and has no cash value unless the person who is insured dies within the term of the policy.
+This is pure insurance.
+There is no cash value.
+It only has a value if the person insured dies within the term of the policy.

 Whole of life policies, have an investment element and so can build up a cash value.
-However, these plans are not designed for savings as the investment element is used to supplement the premiums paid by the policyholder in later years.
+However, these plans are not savings plans.
+The investment element is used to supplement the premiums paid in later years.
 This is because under this type of plan the cost of insurance within the plan rises.
 These plans last for the whole of the insured’s life or until the policy is cashed in.

-Since life assurance is only paid in the event of death, there is no tangible benefit for the person insured.
+Life assurance only pays in the event of the insured’s death.
+Consequently, the insured person does not benefit financially.
 However, it does provide those they leave behind with greater financial security.